rishhi-patel/dz-forms-api/README.md

-### you can use  these commands for running backend and frontend separately (all of these commands are mentioned in package.json)
+### you can use these commands to run backend (all of these commands are mentioned in package.json)
 ### npm install
 ### npm run start